wildjames/rover/README.md

 I think it may be better to stream states and commands over WebRTC similar to video...
 This may be somewhat tricky to learn though.

 ## TODO
 - Write a motor interface
-- WebRTC LED states
+- WebRTC LED states?
-- WebRTC LED control
+- WebRTC LED control?